rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 Are questions like "does a developer have a fighting chance of troubleshooting this feature?" even being asked?

 [^gotchas1]: Example of non-symmetric equals is `java.sql.Timestamp` used with `java.sql.Date` or `java.util.Date`, these remain used as standard JDBC mappings for DB columns, the usage will show no deprecation warning.  `[] !== []` and
 `[] != []` in JS (incidentally `[] == ""`), working in JS often feels like explosives engineering.
-I wrote a blog series about [TypeScript Types](/tags/TypeScript-Notes.html) and ended up presenting a lot of complexities and gotchas that probably surprise any TS developer.
+I wrote a blog series about [_add_blank_target TypeScript Types](/tags/TypeScript-Notes.html) and ended up presenting a lot of complexities and gotchas that probably surprise any TS developer.
-How do Hibernate users prevent this [concurrency issue](http://rpeszek.blogspot.com/2014/08/i-dont-like-hibernategrails-part-2.html)?
+How do Hibernate users prevent this [_add_blank_target concurrency issue](http://rpeszek.blogspot.com/2014/08/i-dont-like-hibernategrails-part-2.html)?
+I remember Grails as a land mine of issues, I wrote an 11 part [_add_blank_target blog series](http://rpeszek.blogspot.com/2014/10/i-dont-like-hibernategrails-part-11_31.html) about it back in 2014.
 Java Streams have a very interesting take on referential transparency: if you execute a stream twice the second attempt will fail.
 This is probably the first and only attempt at dynamically typed linear types &#128578; and is bound to create interesting intermittent issues.